 I promise not to start this retrospective post about the events that unfolded in 2020.
-Everyone from newscasters to your Uncle at Christmas has mentioned it was a year of ‘unbelievable’ and ‘unprecedented’ world events, but I managed to distract myself from all that and get stuck into some great books.
+Everyone has already mentioned it was a year of ‘unprecedented’ world events, but I managed to distract myself from all that and get stuck into some great books.
 Here are a few of my favourites from the year.

 Life Between Buildings: Using Public Space by Jan Gehl